 Western Canadian feeds are deficient in selenium and vitamin E. Vitamin E plays an important role in immunity.
 Vitamin E requirements are 300 IU/day pre-calving and 500 IU/day post-partum.
 Present feed regulations limit selenium intake to three mg, which is too restrictive.
 Use a trace mineral fortified with selenium.

-Recommended magnesium levels are 0.23 to 0.27 per cent.
+*Recommended magnesium levels are 0.23 to 0.27 per cent.
 Magnesium prevents downer cows, grass tetany and milk fever.
 When using salt, use only blue salt, which contains important micro-minerals like iodine and cobalt.
+Blue salt contains only cobalt and iodine, but does not contain the trace minerals copper, manganese, zinc or selenium, micronutrients deficient in most Western Canadian diets.
+Salt can be incorporated along with trace minerals in a total mixed ration or fed free choice when trace minerals are included in other formats.

 Ionophores increase digestive efficiency five to seven per cent and provide a return on investment of six-to-one.
 When using ionophores, be careful about toxicity in non-target species.